 World Innovations Forum Foundation

-The BlueCallom founders, also founders of the World Innovations Forum gave the organization the purpose to help highly ambitious, entrepreneurs in disadvantaged parts of the world, fulfill their entrepreneurial dreams, building innovative solutions, create jobs and contribute to the prosperity of their respective country.
+The BlueCallom founders, also founders of the World Innovations Forum gave the organization the purpose to help highly ambitious, entrepreneurs in disadvantaged parts of the world, fulfill their entrepreneurial dreams, build innovative solutions, create jobs, and contribute to the prosperity of their respective countries.
 Within a very short period of time after founding the foundation, the word spread fast across Asia and Africa.
-Volunteers and supporting teams began to introduce the concept to hundreds of local, innovative minds, local investors and ecosystem players.
+Volunteers and supporting teams began to introduce the concept to hundreds of local, innovative minds, local investors, and ecosystem players.
 Entrepreneurship and Innovation are understood to be a unique mix for creating prosperity.
 The overarching objective is to build sustainable, groundbreaking innovation that can compete in the global economy.

 BlueCallom‘s effort is also in the spirit of the WIForum.